localstack/docs/content/en/user-guide/aws/lambda/index.md

 After granting access, the next time you reference the layer in one of your local Lambda functions using the AWS Lambda layer ARN, the layer will be automatically pulled down and integrated into your local dev environment.

+## Special Tools

+LocalStack provides various tools to help you develop, debug, and test your AWS Lambda functions more efficiently.

+* **Hot reloading**: With Lambda hot reloading, you can continuously apply code changes to your Lambda functions without needing to redeploy them manually.
+To learn more about how to use hot reloading with LocalStack, check out our [hot reloading documentation]({{< ref "hot-reloading" >}}).
+* **Remote debugging**: LocalStack's remote debugging functionality allows you to attach a debugger to your Lambda function using your preferred IDE.
+To get started with remote debugging in LocalStack, see our [debugging documentation]({{< ref "debugging" >}}).
+* **Lambda VS Code Extension**: LocalStack's Lambda VS Code Extension supports deploying and invoking Python Lambda functions through AWS SAM or AWS CloudFormation.
+To get started with the Lambda VS Code Extension, see our [Lambda VS Code Extension documentation]({{< ref "user-guide/lambda-tools/vscode-extension" >}}).

 ## Resource Browser

 The LocalStack Web Application provides a [Resource Browser](https://docs.localstack.cloud/user-guide/web-application/resource-browser/) for managing Lambda resources.
 You can access the Resource Browser by opening the LocalStack Web Application in your browser, navigating to the **Resources** section, and then clicking on **Lambda** under the **Compute** section.